 Chickpeas — Nutty flavor, a soft and chewy texture, budget-friendly, protein-filled, and easy to keep in your pantry, there’s nothing to not love about chickpeas.

 Curry paste — No need to work from scratch here.
-I always use a tube or glass jar of curry paste in my curry recipes.
+I always use a tube or glass jar of curry paste in my easy curry recipes.
 So easy and flavorful, why mess with a good thing when you don’t have to?

-Great meal prep — When I’m on the run but I want to pack a hot meal, this chickpea curry comes in handy.
+Great meal prep — When I’m on the run but I want to pack a hot meal, this chickpea curry with coconut milk comes in handy.
 It packs easily and reheats so well, and it’s nice and filling so I can stop, eat a healthy packed lunch, and go about my day and not worry I will be starving by dinner time.

 Here’s How You Make It